Etoko, Russia

-Etoka (Этоко; Ятӏэкъуэ) is a village (selo) in Zolsky District of the Kabardino-Balkarian Republic, Russia, located 6 km from Zalukokoazhe.
+Etoko (Этоко; Ятӏэкъуэ) is a village (selo) in Zolsky District of the Kabardino-Balkarian Republic, Russia, located 6 km from Zalukokoazhe.

 It is the location of the archaeological site "Etokskoye Gorodishche".
 The settlement also has a number of social and cultural institutions, including a secondary school, a kindergarten, a healthcare facility, and a district hospital.
 There is also a house of culture, which serves as a cultural and entertainment center for the village.
 The community is also home to a number of socio-political organizations, including Adyge Khase, a Council of Elders, and an Islamic mosque.

 Geography

 Etoko is a village located in the Zolsky district of the Kabardino-Balkarian Republic, Russia.
 It is the only settlement in the municipality of "Etoko Rural Settlement".
 The village is situated in the northwestern part of the Zolsky district, near the border of Kabardino-Balkaria with the Stavropol Territory.
 It is approximately 5 km northwest of the regional center Zalukokoazhe and 10 km southeast of Pyatigorsk.
 The federal highway "Caucasus" M 29 runs along the southern outskirts of the village.

 The area of the rural settlement is 12.5 km2 and borders on the lands of settlements such as Zalukokoazhe in the southeast and Tambukan and Zeleny of the Stavropol Territory in the west and east, respectively.
 The village of Etoka is located 5 km southwest of the village of Etoko.

 The settlement is located in the foothill zone of the Kabardino-Balkarian Republic and has an undulating piedmont plain terrain.
 The elevation difference in the area is about 500 meters, with the average height in the village being 570 meters above sea level.
 The mountains of Pyatigorye rise in the west of the village.

-The hydrographic network in the area is represented by the Etoka River.
+The hydrographic network in the area is represented by the Etoka river.
 Lake Tambukan and Dry Lake, which are part of the Tambukan Lake nature reserve and known for their healing properties and silt mud, are located 2 km north of the village, between Kabardino-Balkaria and the Stavropol Territory.